Skip to main content

 1. Why measure NO2?

-In addition, NO2 is a ‘precursor pollutant’, as it is involved in the formation of ozone.
+In addition, NOx are precursors for both the formation and degradation of ozone through complex reactions involving sunlight and other precursor pollutants.
 Ozone is a gas which is also damaging to human health and can trigger inflammation of the respiratory tract, eyes, nose and throat as well as asthma attacks.
-Moreover, ozone can have adverse effects on the environment through oxidative damage to vegetation including crops.
+Moreover, ozone can have adverse effects on the environment through oxidative damage to vegetation, including crops.

 The Air Quality Standards Regulations (2010) require that the annual mean concentration of NO2 must not exceed 40 µg/m3 and that there should be no more than 18 exceedances of the hourly mean limit value (concentrations above 200 µg/m3) in a single year.

-The NO2 index shows the annual mean, averaged over all included sites that had annual data capture greater than or equal to 75%.
-The shaded areas represent the 95% confidence interval for the annual mean concentration for roadside sites, urban background sites and rural background sites.
-The intervals narrow over time because of an increase in the number of monitoring sites and a reduction in the variation between annual means at monitoring sites for NO2.
-Annual means for individual sites can be found in the NO2 statistical tables which accompany this release.
+The NO2 index shows the annual mean, averaged over all included stations that had annual data capture greater than or equal to 75 per cent.
+The shaded areas represent the 95 per cent confidence interval for the annual mean concentration for roadside stations, urban background stations and rural background stations.
+The intervals narrow over time because of an increase in the number of monitoring stations and a reduction in the variation between annual means at monitoring stations for NO2.
+Annual means for individual stations can be found in the NO2 statistical tables which accompany this release.

 View the data for this chart